mrworf/iceshelf/README.md

 `--show <archive>` lists all files components which makes up a particular backup.
 This is refering to the archive file, manifest, etc. Not the contents of the actual backup.
 Helpful when you need to retreive a backup and you want to know all the files.

 `--full` forces a complete backup, foregoing the incremential logic.

+`--key-file <file>` use GPG keys from the given file instead of the default keyring.
+When set, an isolated temporary keyring is created for all GPG operations so your existing keyring is never modified.
+The key file should contain both the public key (for encryption) and private key (for signing).
+This overrides the `key file` option in the config's `[security]` section.

 `--list files` shows the current state of your backup, as iceshelf knows it